-What you must pay when Services that are covered for you you get these services or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-Ambulance services Covered ambulance services include fixed wing, You pay 20% coinsurance per trip for ground rotary wing, and ground ambulance services, to the ambulance services for a nearest appropriate facility that can provide care only if they are furnished to a member whose transfer from an medical condition is such that other means of out-of-network hospital to transportation could endanger the person's health an in-network hospital and or if authorized by the plan 20% coinsurance per trip for all other ground ambulance Non-emergency transportation by ambulance is services. appropriate if it is documented that the member's condition is such that other means of transportation Prior Authorization may be could endanger the person's health and that required. transportation by ambulance is medically required You pay 20% coinsurance per trip for air ambulance services.
-Prior Authorization may be required.
-Worldwide Emergency Transportation Coverage Coverage is provided for emergency transportation You pay a \$90 copay per services received worldwide.
-(Worldwide refers to trip for worldwide emergency care received outside of the United States emergency transportation and its territories).
-Emergency transportation must be services. provided by a licensed emergency transportation vehicle.
+Services that are covered for you What you must pay when you get these services Prior Authorization may be required.
+Worldwide Emergency Transportation Coverage Coverage is provided for emergency transportation services received worldwide.
+(Worldwide refers to emergency care received outside of the United States and its territories).
+Emergency transportation must be provided by a licensed emergency transportation vehicle.
+You pay a \$95 copay per trip for worldwide emergency transportation services.
 There is a \$50,000 per year annual maximum for worldwide services, including worldwide emergency services, worldwide urgently needed services, and worldwide emergency transportation services combined.
-Annual routine physical exam

-Annual Routine Physical Exam includes comprehensive physical examination and evaluation of status of chronic diseases.
+Annual routine physical exam Annual Routine Physical Exam includes comprehensive physical examination and evaluation of status of chronic diseases.
 Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests or diagnostic tests.
 Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this Medical Benefits Chart.
 Annual Routine Physical Exam is limited to one each year.
+You pay a \$0 copay